Google Business Profile Services in South Africa

 FAQ

-Google Business Profile Optimization FAQs
+Google Business Profile FAQs

-What does Google Business Profile optimization actually include?
+What does Google Business Profile work include?

-No. GBP optimization is one important part of local SEO, but local SEO is broader.
+No. GBP work is one important part of local SEO, but local SEO is broader.
 It also includes local landing pages, citations, schema, reviews, internal linking, and the way your site supports geographic intent.
 The profile is often the center of the local system, not the whole system.

 Can you help if my business is not showing in the Map Pack?